-The main laws and regulations of the legal regime around product safety in Greece are as follows:
+The main laws and regulations of the legal regime around product safety in Greece are as follows.

-- Ministerial Decision Z3/2810/14 of December 2004, which implemented EU Directive 2001/95/EC on General Product Safety (GPSD); and - Law 2251/1994 on the Protection of Consumers (Law 2251; as amended repeatedly and in force currently, especially after Law 5019/2023), which, inter alia, implemented EU Directive 85/374/EEC on the approximation of the laws, regulations and administrative provisions of the member states concerning liability for defective products (as amended by EU Directive 99/34/EC; the PLD).
+- Until 13 December 2024, Ministerial Decision Z3/2810 of 14 December 2004, which implemented EU Directive 2001/95/EC on General Product Safety (GPSD) was in force.
+As of the above date, GPSD was repealed by the General Product Safety Regulation (EU) 2023/98 "on general product safety" (GPSR) and the above Ministerial Decision ceased to exist. - Law 2251/1994 on the Protection of Consumers and especially Articles 6, 7 and 7a (Law 2251; as amended repeatedly and in force currently following Law 5111/2024), which, inter alia, implemented EU Directive 85/374/EEC on the approximation of the laws, regulations and administrative provisions of the member states concerning liability for defective products (as amended by EU Directive 99/34/EC; the PLD).
+Law 2251 will be further revised once Directive (EU) 2024/2853 (the new PLD), which replaced the PLD, is transposed by Greece (latest by 9 December 2026; see 3.2 Future Policy in Product Liability and Product Safety).